-3. Ask about the festivals that are organized in the villages of Tinos.
-People gather in the squares and the party lasts until the morning.
+3. Ask about the festivals that are organized in the beautiful villages of Tinos.
+They are nothing like the festivals you have come across in mainland destinations.
+There, people gather in the squares, and the party lasts until the morning.

 4. Try the local products and dishes of the island, such as the tomato meatballs, the ‘kopanisti’ cheese, and the 'louza' sausage.
-The island also has its own beer, called simply ‘Tinos’.
-If you’re a fan of beer, you will love it; one thing is for sure: you will never be hungry or thirst on the island of Tinos!
+The island also has its own beer, called simply ‘Tinos.’
+If you’re a fan of beer, you will love it; one thing is for sure: you will never be hungry or thirsty on the island of Tinos!

-7. Admire the archaeological site of the Temple of Poseidon and Amphitrite, dating from the 5th century BC. in Kionia to get insight into the ancient culture of the island.
+7. Admire the archaeological site of the Temple of Poseidon and Amphitrite, dating from the 5th century BC. in Kionia, to get insight into the island's ancient culture.